 The Kinesiology major prepares students for graduate studies and careers in fitness-related industries, teaching, coaching, and health science related fields such as physical therapy, public health, and chiropractic care.
 The concentration in Physical Education is designed for those interested in teaching physical education.
-The concentration in Exercise Science is designed for those interested in physical therapy, exercise physiology, sports medicine related areas, and fitness and exercise management.
 The curriculum is designed to prepare students for American College of Sports Medicine and National Strength and Conditioning Association certification examinations.
 The concentration in Sports Medicine is designed for those interested in pursuing athletic training or other rehabilitation-specific careers.